Pujya Sri Devinatha

-He had many sishyas, the majority of whom were Vedic pandits.
+He gave Deeksha to many, the majority of whom were Vedic pandits.
 Using their knowledge of Vedas and access to people, he wanted to create awareness among the people on our true Vedic religion for which he started ““The Bharateeya Institute” with the objectives of establishing and maintaining institutions for imparting training to the people in ancient Indian culture and promote study of Sanskrit language, arogyashram for the treatment of various diseases by medical, spiritual and yogic methods, places of Gayatri worship in all towns and villages to facilitate gathering of all people irrespective of caste, or creed or sex, publishing his work in various languages and spread it all over the country and create awareness among the people.

 In 1943 he constructed a temple for Goddess Saraswathi in Avvai home at Adayar in Chennai.
 Earlier in the late 1930s, he had installed a Ganapathy Idol against heavy odds at T.Nagar, Chennai, in the now famous Siva Vishnu temple.